briandconnelly/nicheconstruct/paper/04_discussion.md

 When successful, we observe that populations do not reach the maximum possible fitness (Figure 3A).
 Although cooperation is the focus of this study, it can be seen as deleterious.
 Previous work has shown that niche construction can favor deleterious alleles [@laland1999evolutionary; @laland1996evolutionary].
-Similarly here, cooperation is maintained in the presence of niche construction, but lost otherwise (Figure 2).
+Similarly here, cooperation is maintained in the presence of niche construction, but lost otherwise.
 @vandyken2012origins showed that when two cooperative behaviors co-evolve and niche construction feedbacks benefit the other type, niche construction can increasingly favor these traits, which were otherwise disfavored when alone.

 By their very nature, public goods benefit populations by making their environment more hospitable [@west2007social].